Sydney Coordinated Adaptive Traffic System: In New South Wales, Australia

-Simple signal changes can give more time or priority for people to safely cross the road.
 In January 2018, Transport for NSW reduced the cycle time for a subset of the Sydney CBD from 110 to 90 seconds.
 The Lord Mayor of the City of Sydney council wrote to the Roads Minister to request a broader rollout of 90 second cycle times on the 8th of November 2018.
 The Roads Minister declined to comment on the request.